-Several inquiries have been made with regards to this bylaw and forty-one (41) written comments have been received from adjacent landowners both within Parkland County and the Summer Village of Seba Beach.
-Fourteen (14) individuals spoke at the July 14, 2015 Public Hearing.
+Several inquiries have been made with regards to this bylaw and thirty-five (35) written comments have been received from adjacent landowners both within Parkland County and the Summer Village of Seba Beach (see attached).
 The majority of the comments received were focused on the proposed access location.
 The following outline their concerns with the proposed development: